 See below for items relating to Isle of Wight dialect, folk song, legends and customs, also links to websites with similar material.
-THIS IS WORK IN PROGRESS, CONTRIBUTIONS WELCOME, see foot of page.
+CONTRIBUTIONS WELCOME, see foot of page.

 WH Long’s Dictionary of the Isle of Wight Dialect, Subscribers’ Edition published 1886.
 Reprints are available.
 Major source of Dialect with examples, Folk Song, Mummers’, Customs.
 Long’s Dictionary

 Revival of the Custom of Beating the Bounds of the Fleming estate in 1910.
 Boundaries